Mohamed780050/task_tracker/README.md

 A simple command-line tool for tracking your tasks efficiently.

+## 📚 Project Source

+This project was created as part of roadmap.sh.
 ## 📌 Features
 - Add, update, delete, and list tasks directly from the command line.
 - Filter tasks based on their status (Done, In Progress, Not Started).